jabez007/create-express-template/README.md

 # create-express-template

-A starter template for initializing Node.js projects using (npm init)[https://docs.npmjs.com/cli/v10/commands/npm-init], designed to establish a consistent foundation for API microservices with Express.js.
+A starter template for initializing Node.js projects using [npm init](https://docs.npmjs.com/cli/v10/commands/npm-init), designed to establish a consistent foundation for API microservices with Express.js.
 This template provides a standardized setup that simplifies the implementation of specific project requirements and accelerates development.